Synchronize Time using PTP

 - For 802.1AS protocol, if the PTP time synchronization state of the lidar is unstable and switches between locked and unlock status, need to check whether the Sync message's period parameter (logSyncInterval) from the PTP master is consistent with this parameter from the lidar (for Hesei lidar products, this parameter is fixed at -3).

-If other PTP time synchronization issues persist after following the above steps, please contact Hesai Technical Support.
+If the lidar still has other PTP time synchronization issues after following the above methods, please contact Hesai Technical Support.